alexander-wayne/iOSLogoSizesGenerator/README.md

 # iOSLogoSizesGenerator
-A Python script that quickly generates images for all of the sizes Apple requires for AppLogos
+A Python script that quickly generates images for all of the sizes Apple requires for AppIcons

 ## Required
 * Python 3